 Not all property should be transferred to the family limited partnership.
 As there must be a legitimate business purpose for the formation of the partnership, a family home that is used as the primary residence is, for example, typically not transferred.
 Rental and investment property and cash assets are more commonly transferred.

 The formation of the family limited partnership must be done specifically.
 The following items must be stated outright from the start: the business purpose, how the partnership is organized, how assets are to be distributed, and how the partnership may be terminated.
+A knowledgeable lawyer at our firm could further explain family limited partnerships in Sugar Land and how they may be useful in your situation.

 Additionally, there must be at least one general partner and one limited partner.
 Generally, there are multiple limited partners comprised of the children and grandchildren of the individual or couple who originally owned all the assets.
 The individual or couple usually takes on the role of the general partner(s).
 It is important to understand how general partners and limited partners differ both in their roles in the family limited partnership and in their liability.